MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-create-calculated-columns.md

    ![SalesAmount by ProductFullCategory table](media/desktop-tutorial-create-calculated-columns/vis2.png)

-## Create a calculated column by using the IF function
+## Create a calculated column that uses an IF function

 The Contoso Sales Sample contains sales data for both active and inactive stores.
 You want to ensure that Active store data is clearly separated from Inactive store data in your report by creating a field for Active StoreName.
-In the new Active StoreName calculated column, inactive store data will be grouped together under "Inactive", while each Active store's data will appear with the store's full name.
+In the new Active StoreName calculated column, each Active store's data will appear with the store's full name, while inactive stores' data will be grouped together under "Inactive".

 Fortunately, the Stores table has a column named **Status**, with values of "On" for active stores and "Off" for inactive stores, which we can use to create values for our new Active StoreName column.
-Your DAX formula will use the logical [IF](https://msdn.microsoft.com/library/ee634824.aspx) function to test each store's Status, and return a particular value depending on the result.
+Your DAX formula will use the logical [IF](https://msdn.microsoft.com/library/ee634824.aspx) function to test each store's Status and return a particular value depending on the result.
 If a store's Status is "On", the formula will return the store's name.
 If it’s "Off", the formula will assign an Active StoreName of "Inactive".

 1. Create a new calculated column in the **Stores** table and name it **Active StoreName** in the formula bar.